-Forecaster is malleable.
-You can move one or more transactions to another date to see what will happen to your future cash position.
-This allows you to see what happens if you get paid late, if you pay someone late etc. Also remember you can change transactions like a recurring sale and we will reflect that updated setup in Forecaster instantly.
+Cashflow Forecaster is malleable.
+You can move one or more transactions to another date in your online accounting file to see what will happen to your future cash position.
+This allows you to see what happens if you get paid late, if you pay someone late etc. Also remember you can change transactions like a recurring sale and we will reflect that updated setup in Cashflow Forecaster instantly.

 How do I exclude a bank account from Forecaster?